mufidu/mufidu.com/posts/bosen.md

 But why are we so easily tempted to open our phone?
 Because our brains really like things that are fun and easy to do.
 That's our natural behavior.
 But we can try to break free from our phone every now and then to get rid of the reflex habit of opening your phone when your hands are empty.

-There is a term <mark>scatter focus</mark>, which means "bored" on purpose.
+There is a term ==scatter focus==, which means "bored" on purpose.
 We can do this instead of keep scrolling our phone, letting our brains wander while generating ideas for us.
 See also [dopamine detox](/dopamine/).

 If you're stuck doing something, try forcing yourself to go for a walk, so that your brain can also go for a walk, see your problem from another point of view and ✨, suddenly the solution is found for you.

-<mark>Embrace the boredom!</mark>
+==Embrace the boredom!==